Take the Worry Out of Drafting and Revising Your Will (It’s Easier Than You Think!)

 But you can’t wait until you get it perfect.
 My wife and I have a very elaborate, complicated Will with blended families and grandchildren and we just keep tweaking it.

-We even offer a free webinar to help you draft your own Will, Power of Attorney, and Living Will, so you can just bring them in to us (or any attorney you trust) and we do the legwork.
+If you have already drafted your own Will, Power of Attorney, or a Living WIll, you can just bring them to us (or any estate planning attorney you trust) and we do the legwork.

 Then, if you only have simple amendments to your Will (not massive rewrites), there’s potentially no or minimal charge.